MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ```

 ### -CustomConfigWriteScope
-!!!
-Exchange Server 2010

-The CustomConfigWriteScope parameter returns only the regular role assignments that include the specified configuration-based regular scope.

-This parameter can only be used to retrieve regular configuration-based scopes.
-To retrieve a list of exclusive configuration-based scopes, use the ExclusiveConfigWriteScope parameter instead.

-If the scope name contains spaces, enclose it in quotation marks (").

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online, Exchange Online Protection

 This parameter is available only in on-premises Exchange.

 The CustomConfigWriteScope parameter returns only the regular role assignments that include the specified configuration-based regular scope.